 A set of conceptual steps can be used to help you build a model.
 To understand the sequence of steps, you will work through a sample problem.
 As a town planner, you have been assigned the task of finding suitable locations for a new school.
-You can combine tools from ArcGIS Spatial Analyst extension to help you identify the potential sites.
+You can combine tools from the ArcGIS Spatial Analyst extension to help you identify the potential sites.

-Step 1: Stating the problem
+Step 1: State the problem

 To solve a spatial problem, you should first state the problem you are trying to solve and the goal you are trying to achieve.
 Start with a concept of the intended output of the study to visualize the types of maps you want to produce.

 Your problem is to find the best location for siting a new school.
 You will need to produce two maps.
 The first will identify the suitability of each location relative to one another, known as the suitability map.
-The second, which is derived from the suitability map, will identify the actual location to build the school accounting for the functional needs of the school (size and desired shape).
-To create these two maps you will produce a weighted suitability model.
+The second, which is derived from the suitability map, will identify the actual location to build the school, accounting for the functional needs of the school (size and desired shape).
+To create these two maps, you will produce a weighted suitability model.

 To help you model your spatial problem, draw a diagram of the steps involved.
 Start with the statement of the problem.
 As you work through the problem, you will expand the diagram to show objectives, process models, and input datasets needed to reach your goal.

-Step 2: Breaking down the problem
+Step 2: Break down the problem

 Once the problem is stated, break it down into smaller pieces until you know what steps are required to solve it.
 These steps are the objectives that you will solve.

 When defining objectives, consider how you will measure them.
 How will you measure what is the best area for the new school?
-In this fabricated school siting example, a driving factor is to minimize the cost of development.
+In this hypothetical school siting example, a driving factor is to minimize the cost of development.
 It would be cheaper to build on certain land-use types, such as areas that are currently open fields, as compared to areas that have already had some development.
 Another factor is terrain, since it is typically easier to build on flat areas than steep slopes.
 Since many of the families who have relocated to the town have young children, it is preferable to locate near recreational facilities.
 To distribute the resources throughout the town, it is important to locate away from existing schools.
 For the functional requirements of the school, the potential site needs to be large enough for the school and its grounds.
 There are obviously more objectives that could be included, such as cost for purchasing the land or locating in an area with the highest density of children of an appropriate age, but this model is simplified for the purpose of the example.

 To meet these objectives, you want to know the following: